 Standard poodles are the best dog you can have.
 They’re very protective and loyal.
 Will walk with you for hours or keep you company in bed all day if you’re sick.– Lcw579 (Chrono of Horse)

 The story goes: Alexander Pope, the 18th century poet, was once saved from murder, all thanks to his Standard Poodle.
 When intruders broke into his home one night, the Poodle selflessly attacked the the stranger to give Pope a chance to flee from danger.

 We can’t guarantee that all Poodles will be as brave and loyal as Pope’s Poodle.
-However, it’s not unusual to witness Poodles stay by your side or defend you from a perceived threat.
-This quality makes them perfect for kids, as they’ll be your second pair of eyes.
+However, it’s not unusual to witness Poodles stay by your side or defend you from a threat.
+This quality makes them perfect for the kids, as they’ll be your second pair of eyes.